browserengineering/book/src/lab11-tests.md

     restore()
     restore()

-Finally, there are 2D transforms.
+Finally, there are 2D rotation transforms.
+There is as translate to adjust for transform origin, then the rotation, then a reverse translation to go from the transform origin back to the original origin.

     >>> size_and_transform_url = 'http://test.test/size_and_transform'
     >>> test.socket.respond(size_and_transform_url, b"HTTP/1.0 200 OK\r\n" +